 Local communities are at the core of my research exploring their importance in the identification and interpretation of heritage in order to a) understand what heritage is about, for who and why, b) the role of heritage values in leveraging economic and social benefits and c) contribute to conservation and management heritage policies capable of enhancing the economic and social sustainability of places with heritage sources.

 In addition, conducting my own research and participating in a number of heritage related conferences, sparked my interest in expanding my knowledge on the following topics: heritage-based economies and tourism, heritage and place identity, heritage and sustainable development.

 Given the focus of my thesis on Greek traditional settlements, I had also the opportunity to explore heritage in the light of economic crisis and the actions towards or against conservation policies triggered by economic crisis.

-I am currently involved in an AHRC funded project named ‘World Heritage FOR Sustainable Development’.
+I have been involved in an AHRC funded project named ‘World Heritage FOR Sustainable Development’.
 The aim of the project is to establish and build an international network that will explore various pathways by which sites already inscribed on the World Heritage List in the developing world can be sensitively mobilised so as to contribute to the fulfilment of the United Nation's Sustainable Development Goals (SDGs).
 The ultimate focus of the project will be to share innovation and best practice with and between developing nations with World Heritage Sites.
 It will draw upon extant research and professional engagement relating to all World Heritage sites in order to interrogate and distil working principles, issues and practice.